 Rules Football team, St Kilda.

 to see his team make a rare appearance in a grand final.

 his first wife, Carole, who bore him two sons, Johan James "JJ"

 and Ben, and his second wife, Sue, with whom he had a third son,

-Carole, Sue and the three children was an unequivocal demonstration
+by both Carole, Sue and the three children was an unequivocal demonstration

 of the affection with which he was held by everyone who knew him.

 discovery that Johan had skin cancer was a tremendous shock to everyone.

-in the sun on Melbourne's beaches".
+sitting in the sun on Melbourne's beaches".

 fought on with an extraordinary tenacity.

 And just hours before his death he continued to speak of the future,